 Daily cleaning of your teeth, gums, and tongue, combined with annual check-ups helps ward off harmful bacteria and microbes that may cause tooth decay, bleeding gums, and oral infections.
-Proper oral hygiene is also important in helping you stay healthy, especially if you have risk factors such as diabetes and heart problems.
-Plus, oral hygiene elevates your sense of self-esteem.
+Proper oral hygiene is also important in helping you stay healthy, especially if you have risk factors such as diabetes2.
+Maintaining proper oral hygiene assures that you won’t experience embarrassing conditions, such as plaque, tartar, and bad breath.
 This is especially true for teenagers and adults who frequently interact with others at work or in social situations.
-Maintaining proper oral hygiene ensures that you won’t experience embarrassing conditions, such as plaque, tartar, and bad breath.
-It also lowers the need to treat dental problems that could otherwise be inexpensively prevented.
-For example, according to Kaiser Health News reports, dental costs make up approximately 20 percent of a child’s total health care expenses, and the costs are escalating rapidly.
+It also lowers the need to treat dental problems that could otherwise be prevented.

+Periodontal (gum) disease is the leading cause of tooth loss in adults3.
 Many adults experience significant dental problems that could be prevented through basic oral hygiene practices, like regular dentist appointments.
-For example, in 2009 alone, CDC data indicated that only 62 percent of adults surveyed had visited the dentist.
+For example, CDC data in 2014 indicated that only 62 percent of adults surveyed had visited the dentist4.
 To maintain optimal oral health, adults should brush their teeth at least twice a day, preferably after each meal and before going to bed.
 Flossing is also an essential part of an adult’s daily oral hygiene regimen.
 Regular brushing and flossing can prevent unpleasant conditions, such as plaque and bad odor.
 However, over-brushing or flossing may result in mouth bruises and bleeding, which can lead to infections.
-Adults should visit their dentist regularly for routine check-ups and before using over-the-counter medication.